thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `show_acronyms` shows the acronym present in your deck that were not extended.
 Useful if you want to adjust your acronym list.

 ## TODO
+* investigate wether lapsed cards have to be counted differently
 * add tf-idf functionnality to bypass sbert, for some weird users
 * investigate implementing a correction vector, for example "+radiography" would give a bonus to cards alignes with this word and "-radiography" would do the opposite.
 To help you adjust your revisions.
 * use pd.describe on df_dist to get quantile distribution